- Becker Library

-Faculty meetings are generally held three times per academic year, in the months of August, December and May.
+Department-wide meetings that include all faculty and staff are generally held three times per academic year, in the months of August, December and May.
 Dates and locations are published in the PACS Academic Calendar.
-The Program Director reports on faculty and staff changes, program updates, curriculum, funding, and other PACS activities.
+Reports are made on faculty and staff changes, program updates, curriculum, funding, and other PACS activities.
 Committee chairs are asked to present their reports at each meeting.
 All faculty members are expected to attend.

 A limited number of graduate student assistantships (GSA) are generally available each year.
 These must be requested during budgeting the year prior (generally December/January).
 Please contact the PACS Office if you would like more information about GSAs.

-- Clayton Garage: Hourly parking, ranging from $2 (0-1 hour) to $15 (6-24 hours) is available in the garage at the intersection of Clayton and Taylor.
+- Hourly parking, ranging from $2 (0-1 hour) to $15 (6-24 hours) is available in the garage at the intersection of Clayton and Taylor.
 Faculty, staff and students also have the option to purchase a discounted debit card for occasional parking.
-To purchase a debit card please visit the Clayton Taylor Garage attendant’s booth located at 4485 Clayton Avenue, St. Louis, MO 63110 with a valid WUSM ID badge. *NOTE: Parking is free for WU employees and students from 2:00 PM – 6:00 AM.
+To purchase a debit card please visit the Clayton Taylor Garage attendant’s booth located at 4485 Clayton Avenue, St. Louis, MO 63110 with a valid WUSM ID badge.

 A copy machine is located in Room 2029 (PACS Student Lounge) and may be used for copying, scanning to email, and faxing.
 The access code is posted near the machine.
 If you need items printed, AirPrint is available or the PACS Office can assist you.